 1. Age-standardised rates per 100,000 population.

-2. ‘Non-Indigenous people’ excludes cases where Indigenous status is missing or not stated.
+2. ‘Non-Indigenous’ excludes cases where Indigenous status is missing or not stated.

 Sources: AIHW National Hospital Morbidity Database, ABS National, state and territory population, and ABS Estimates and Projections, Aboriginal and Torres Strait Islander Australians.

-The rate of injury hospitalisations due to contact with living things was highest among the 25–44 age group for First Nations people, and the 15–24 age group for non-Indigenous Australians (Figure 11).
+The rate of injury hospitalisations due to contact with people, plants and animals was highest among the 25–44 age group for First Nations Australians, and the 15–24 age group for non-Indigenous Australians (Figure 11).
+Deaths data are not presented because of small numbers.

 Notes: